Let me ask you this…

 - Pick a triad of a red/yellow/blue on your palette

-- Download the template provided below (you can always find it under resources on my website as well!) or create your own!
+- Download the Color Wheel Template provided below (you can always find it under resources on my website as well!) or create your own!

 - create a color wheels like the ones pictured here.

 - Be sure to use the good watercolor paper you normally use.
 (The reason being, you want to see how your paint behaves under normal conditions.

 - Try to create a gradation of value within each wedge of the pie shape.

 Try 3 colors from my BASIC 6 (click to order from Amazon)

 Use these colors or try using your own!

 - Reds: Permanent Rose & Scarlet Lake

 - Blues: French Ultramarine Blue & Manganese Blue